PgBiel/elembic/src/element.typ

   //     values: (4pt, orange, ...)  // list of all set values for this field (length = amount of times this field was changed)
   //                                 // only 'values' is used if possible, for efficiency.
 E.g.: values.sum(default: stroke())
   //     data: (                                   // list to associate each value with the real style chain index and name.
-  //       (index: 3, name: none, value: 4pt),     // If 'revoke' or 'reset' are used, this list is used instead
+  //       (index: 3, name: none, names: (), value: 4pt),     // If 'revoke' or 'reset' are used, this list is used instead
-  //       (index: 5, name: none, value: orange),  // so we can know which values were revoked.
+  //       (index: 5, name: none, names: (), value: orange),  // so we can know which values were revoked.
   //       ...
   //     )
   //   ),